-The TLV320AIC3101 includes four high-power output drivers with extensive flexibility in their usage.
-These output drivers are individually capable of driving 30 mW each into a 16- Ω load in single-ended configuration, and they can be used in pairs to drive up to 500 mW into an 8- Ω load connected in bridge-terminated load (BTL) configuration between two driver outputs.
+The TLV320AIC3105 includes four high-power output drivers with extensive flexibility in their usage.
+These output drivers are individually capable of driving 30 mW each into a 16- Ω load in single-ended configuration, and they can be used in pairs connected in bridge-terminated load (BTL) configuration between two driver outputs.